junxit/us-congress-bills-116/bill.md

   - **(1)** research grants to analyze the record-level data collected under section 4 and section 6, consistent with policies to ensure the privacy of individuals identifiable by such data;
   - **(2)** research grants to study best practices for work-life accommodation;
   - **(3)** research grants to study the impact of policies and practices that are implemented under this Act or that are otherwise consistent with the purposes of this Act;
-  - **(4)** collaboration with other Federal science agencies and professional associations to exchange best practices, harmonize work-life accommodation policies and practices, and overcome common barriers to work-life accommodation;
+  - **(4)** collaboration with other Federal science agencies and professional associations to exchange best practices, harmonize work-life accommodation policies and practices, and overcome common barriers to work-life accommodation; and
-  - **(5)** collaboration with institutions of higher education in order to clarify and catalyze the adoption of a coherent and consistent set of work-life accommodation policies and practices; and
+  - **(5)** collaboration with institutions of higher education in order to clarify and catalyze the adoption of a coherent and consistent set of work-life accommodation policies and practices.
-  - **(6)** research grants to study the use of standardized graduate student admission exams and its impact on the recruitment, retention, and success of women, underrepresented minorities, persons from rural areas, persons with disabilities, and first generation graduates in graduate STEM degree programs.
 - **(b)** *Authorization of appropriations* There are authorized to be appropriated to the Director of the National Science Foundation $5,000,000 in each of fiscal years 2020 through 2024 to carry out this section.

 ## § 9.
 Research and related activities to expand STEM opportunities